 - Mighty Mouse: The New Adventures — Batbat, Witch, additional voices

-- My Little Pony - Spike the dragon (TV specials and My Little Pony And Friends)
+- My Little Pony — Spike the dragon (the TV specials, the [original] movie, and My Little Pony 'n Friends)

 - Pet Alien — Dinko, Flip, Dr Daffodil, Gepetto